-ANTIGUA&BARBUDA DIGITAL ASSETS BUSINESS ACT
+ANTIGUA AND BARBUDA DIGITAL ASSETS BUSINESS ACT

 The Digital Assets Business Act, with its accompanying Regulations, is a future-forward, comprehensive, flexible legal and licensing framework regulating blockchain, cryptocurrencies and Digital Token/Assets projects and businesses in A&B.